jeffpar/lonedissent/_pages/loners/index.md

 layout: archive
 ---

-"Loners" is our slang term for lone dissents.
-This page provides links to collections of lone dissents that we've generated so far.
+"Loners" is our slang for lone dissents.
+This page provides links to all known lone dissents of the U.S. Supreme Court.
 The first collection is [Lone Dissents by Term](#lone-dissents-by-term), with more collections to follow (e.g., By Justice).

 Our collections will use three different opinion sources: